Adam-Brand/Pooled_Testing_HIV/README.md

 # Pooled_Testing_HIV
- Code used for Pooled Testing in HIV paper

  This project contains all of the code used to produce the results in the paper titled "Prediction-Driven Pooled Testing Methods: Application to HIV Treatment Monitoring in Kalisizo, Uganda".

 Below are descriptions of programs, documentation and datasets used on this project.